grab-a-byte/blog/src/12-int-parser-challenge.md

         };
     }

-    const signedResult: i32 = @intCast(result);
+    //Some type shenanigans to make compiler happy const signedResult: i32 = @intCast(result);
-    const finalResult = signedResult * direction;
+    //Multiply by direction to give a negative number if started with '-' const finalResult = signedResult * direction;
     return finalResult;
 }

 ```
+Many comments have been added to the above code to help with following along for those both unfamiliar to the problem space and to Zig.

 You can find the test suite for both of these in the appendix.